Description

 First steps

-Create data object class @Entity
+Create a data object class @Entity

 , for example "Playlist".